Concrete18/Steam-Library-Tracker/README.md

    pip install -r requirements.txt
    ```

-2. Run program so it can create your config file where you need to enter your steam ID and Steam API Key.
+2. Run main.py so it can create your config file where you need to enter your steam ID and Steam API Key.
 3. (Optional) Set up any of the other optional settings within the config.

-4. Run Program again.
+4. Run main.py again.
 This should run through your Steam Games and fill your newly created excel file.
 5. Enjoy!

 ## Todo